Select a medication above to begin.

 Restricted Distribution in US

-- Info: dispensing tx for opioid dependence restricted to certified opioid tx programs; exceptions such as emergency use described in 21 CFR 1306.07
+- Info: dispensing tx for opioid use disorder restricted to certified opioid tx programs; exceptions such as emergency use described in 21 CFR 1306.07

 Special Note